sumitsk2811/pythpn/README.md

 ### we use python 3.7 and jupyter-notebook.you will find notebook with topic name

 #### i hope this will help you to understand this basic python

+i am open for suggestions please share your views